 MOTION 2015.12.06 – It was duly moved and seconded that the Board award the Emerging Leader Award to Karee Head of the University of Idaho and Catherine Mund of Howard Community College.
 APPROVED

 The Board discussed the point system used to determine honorary membership eligibility and its accuracy as a measure of engagement.
-It was suggested that the system be reviewed to determine if there was a way to recognize members and award points to those who cannot attend functions, continue to do the work of the association.
+It was suggested that the system be reviewed [by whom? sd] to determine if there was a way to recognize members and award points to those who cannot attend functions, continue to do the work of the Association.

-MOTION 2015.12.07 – It was duly moved and seconded that the Board award Honorary Membership to the following 5 retired or retiring AACRAO members; Bruce Cunningham of Duke University, Bill Haid of the University of California-San Diego, Adrienne McDay of Harper College, Ange Peterson of the University of Central Florida, and Jeff von Munkwitz-Smith of Boston University.
+MOTION 2015.12.07 – It was duly moved and seconded that the Board award Honorary Membership to the following five retired or retiring AACRAO members; Bruce Cunningham of Duke University, Bill Haid of the University of California-San Diego, Adrienne McDay of Harper College, Ange Peterson of the University of Central Florida, and Jeff von Munkwitz-Smith of Boston University.
 APPROVED